11ty/11ty-website/src/docs/plugins/navigation.md

 Use [`permalink: false`](/docs/permalinks/#permalink-false) to ensure that this meta-template doesn’t create a file in your Eleventy site output.

-## Rendering the Navigation Bar (Nunjucks-only)
+## Rendering the Navigation Bar (Easy Mode)

-Currently only Nunjucks support is available for this plugin.
-More to come!
+Nunjucks and Liquid engines are supported.
+If you’re tired of reading, just use one of the following.
+These are using [the filters documented below](#render-with-a-filter).
+If you want more control or need additional customization, keep reading!

-### Just Give Me Some Code
+### To HTML

-If you’re tired of reading, just use the following:
+{% codetitle "Nunjucks", "Syntax" %}

 {% raw %}
 ```